faboo8/max_entropy_grouper/README.md

 ## How to use

 Usage is fairly simple.
-Install the package via the command line
+Install the package via the command line,
 ```
 python setup.py install
 ```

-and import the class:
+import the class

 ```python
 from GroupingClass import EntropyGrouping